What Are the Traits of Local Translation Agencies in China?

 - Lack of proper explanation – such as “I think this and that sections need your special attention because original contents were a bit vague” etc.

 - Late schedule

-- Bad quality (lack of expertise in field, or sounds like machine translation – yes, some translation companies are fooling foreign clients by using free machine translation tools such as Google Translate and then offer an ankle price to non professionals, such as students, to proofreader or post-edit machine translation at price of translation.
-Very lucrative business even if price seems very low to you)
+- Bad quality (lack of expertise in a field, or sounds like machine translation – yes, some translation companies are fooling foreign clients by using free machine translation tools such as Google Translate and then offer an ankle price to non-professionals, such as students, to proofreader or post-edit machine translation at price of translation.
+Very lucrative business even if the price seems very low to you)

-Unable and reluctant to think in your shows
+#5 Unable and reluctant to think in your shoes

 - Unable to listen attentively to your needs